sighupio/gatekeeper-policy-manager/README.md

 ```

 > [!TIP]
-> Access to a Kubernetes cluster with OPA Gatekeeper deployed is recommended to debug the application.
+> A Kubernetes cluster with OPA Gatekeeper deployed helps you debug the application.

 ## Contributing

-Please, let us know if you are using GPM and what features would you like to have by creating an issue here on GitHub 💪🏻
+Let us know if you use GPM and which features you want.
+Create an issue here on GitHub 💪🏻

-To contribute to GPM's development you can pick one of the open issues and work on it, it is better if you write on the issue letting us know first.
+To contribute, pick one of the open issues and work on it.
+It is better to tell us first on the issue.

-Once you are happy with your work, feel free to open a Pull Request.
+When you are happy with your work, open a Pull Request.

 > We try to stick to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when writing commit messages.